marcoverpas/Leeds_lectures_2026/README.md

 > households and/or firms - behave, and let them interact through markets.
 The aggregate
 > quantities (output, employment, wealth) are then simply the sums over agents, and
 > macroeconomic regularities *emerge* from the crowd rather than being assumed.
 As we will
-> see, features that no household was ever told to produce - involuntary unemployment, or
+> see, features that no household was ever told to produce (involuntary unemployment, or
-> an aggregate demand that depends on precisely *who* was paid this period - appear all by
+> an aggregate demand that depends on precisely *who* was paid this period) appear all by
 > themselves, the economic counterpart of the flock.
 >
 > <sub>Left panel: the Lorenz system (E. N. Lorenz, "Deterministic Nonperiodic Flow",